otac0n/otac0n.github.com/_posts/2012-11-21-range-header-i-choose-you.md

 As mentioned earlier, the `Content-Range` response header can specify `*` as the total size of the entity.
 This means that the entity has an unknown or unbounded size.
 This is particularly useful in search applications that may not know the full size of the result set for every query.

-## Conclustion ##
+## Conclusion ##

-To me, it seems that the `Range` header is both more powerful and more semanticaly correct than the OData-style of query string parameters (or any query string style, for that matter).
+To me, it seems that the `Range` header is both more powerful and more semantically correct than the OData-style of query string parameters (or any query string style, for that matter).
 As such, I will always use the standard `Range` HTTP header whenever I implement REST APIs.

 I urge you to do the same.